NixTS/stock-trading-journal/README.md

 Live Website: [Stock Trading Journal - Not Yet Deployed](https://stock-trading-journal-2b41ca038319.herokuapp.com/)

-The Stock Trading Journal is a Python application designed to help daytraders manage and analyze their stock trading activities.
+The Stock Trading Journal is a Python application designed to help day traders manage and analyze their stock trading activities.
 This terminal-based app integrates with Google Sheets, allowing users to input trading data, view their past trades, and access statistics.

 ![lucid chart](media/readme-images/lucid-chart.jpg)